farshed/wu/.github/release/body.md

 Wu is not signed with an Apple Developer certificate yet, so macOS will block it the first time you open it.

-1. Open the `.dmg` and drag Wu into your Applications folder.
+1. Download `Wu-aarch64.dmg`, open it, and drag Wu into your Applications folder.
 2. Open Terminal and run:

    ```sh